dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

               value: /dapr-unix-domain-sockets
 ```

-Great, do not apply the Deployment yet, let's add one more configuration: The Component Spec.
+Before applying the deployment, let's add one more configuration: the component spec.

-## Step 4: Declaring a gRPC-based Pluggable Component
+## Declare a gRPC-based pluggable component

-gRPC-based Pluggable Componets are defined using the [Component Spec]({{< ref component-schema.md >}}) and its `type` is derived from the socket name (without the file extension).
+gRPC-based pluggable components are defined using a [component spec]({{< ref component-schema.md >}}).
+The component `type` is derived from the socket name (without the file extension).
+In the following example YAML, replace:
+- `your_socket_goes_here` with your component socket name (no extension)
+- `your_component_type` with your component type

 ```yaml
 apiVersion: dapr.io/v1alpha1